avirupmandal/avirupmandal.github.io/_pages/about.md

   - /about.html
 ---

-I am currently pursuing my MTech-PhD dual degree in Communication Engineering from the Department of <a href="https://www.ee.iitb.ac.in/web" style="text-decoration:none">Electrical Engineering</a> of <a href="https://www.iitb.ac.in/" style="text-decoration:none">Indian Institute of Technology Bombay</a>.
+I am currently pursuing my MTech+PhD dual degree in Communication Engineering from the Department of <a href="https://www.ee.iitb.ac.in/web" style="text-decoration:none">Electrical Engineering</a> of <a href="https://www.iitb.ac.in/" style="text-decoration:none">Indian Institute of Technology Bombay</a>.
 I am advised by Prof. <a href="https://www.cse.iitb.ac.in/~paragc/" style="text-decoration:none">Parag Chaudhuri</a> and Prof. <a href="https://www.ee.iitb.ac.in/~sc/" style="text-decoration:none">Subhasis Chaudhuri</a>.
 I completed my B.E. in <a href="http://www.jaduniv.edu.in/view_department.php?deptid=84" style="text-decoration:none">Electronics & Telecommunication Engineering</a> from